 I have a purified protein that I would like to quantify accurately in my lab using 280 nm UV measurement (A280).
 To do so, I need to determine the molar extinction coefficient of the protein in my buffer system.
-So, how do I do that?
+What is the best way to do that?

-It is possible to determine the extinction coefficient of a protein experimentally.
+It is possible to determine the molar extinction coefficient (also known as the molar attenuation coefficient) of a protein experimentally.
 You do this by A280 measurements of a dilution series of the protein in known concentrations.
-An extinction coefficient can also be predicted by a theoretical calculation from the number of A280 absorbing residues (Trp, Tyr, Cystine – disulfide bonds) .
+An extinction coefficient can also be predicted by a theoretical calculation.
+This is based on the number of A280 absorbing residues (Trp, Tyr, Cystine – disulfide bonds) .

 However, the actual molar extinction coefficient depends on the buffer and 3-dimensional structure of the protein.
-For accurate protein concentration measurements by A280nm measurement I therefore recommend that you determine the extinction coefficient experimentally in the buffer you are going to use in your lab, for example in PBS buffer .
+For accurate protein concentration determination by A280nm measurement we therefore recommend that you determine the extinction coefficient experimentally in the buffer you are going to use in your lab, for example in PBS buffer .

 Suggested three-step procedure to determine the extinction coefficient

-- Finally, we calculate the absorptivity constant and molar extinction coefficient from the slope of the A280 curve.
+Finally, using the Beer-Lambert law, calculate the absorptivity constant and molar extinction coefficient from the slope of the A280 curve and the molecular weight of the protein.

 The analysis is typically within 10% accuracy.
-We ensure this quality by running a BSA sample (NIST standard) along with your samples.
+You can ensure this quality by running a BSA sample (NIST standard) along with your samples.

 Things to consider when determining the extinction coefficient of proteins

-It is very important that we make the extinction coefficient determination in the buffer system you are going to use in your lab.
-The sample should be as concentrated as possible.
-This ensures that we get an extinction coefficient that covers as large a concentration range as possible [1, 2].
+It is very important that you make the extinction coefficient determination in the buffer system you are going to use in your lab.
+Also, the sample should be as concentrated as possible.
+This ensures that you get an extinction coefficient that covers as large a concentration range as possible [1, 2].

 UV measurement at 280 nm and triplicate amino acid analysis